itskingori/itskingori.github.io/_posts/articles/2013/2013-11-16-how-god-chases.md

 With wisdom He will hide him,
 Never minding what betide him;
 Makes him so lonely
-So that only God’s high messages shall reach him,
+So that only God's high messages shall reach him,
 So that He may surely teach him
 What the Hierarchy planned.